TogeriX-hub/FieldMesh/README.md

 ## Limitations & Known Issues

 - Tested on ThinkNode M1, Wio Tracker L1, and Seeed T1000-E — other hardware untested
-- Off-Grid frequency is hardcoded for EU (869.4625 MHz) — other regions need a different default
+- Off-Grid frequency is hardcoded — other regions need a different default!
+On the [releases](../../releases/latest) section you will find both a firmware for EU and US download
 - SOS requires a channel named "sos" to exist in your MeshCore setup
 - Tracking page shows a maximum of 3 contacts (favourited in the companion app)
 - Message history is RAM-only — stored messages are lost on reboot (intentional)